An ASU professor stands with his PhD student outside of the ASU Engineering PhD Hooding Ceremony.

 Values-driven workshops for faculty

 Workshops are offered from a variety of groups within the Fulton Schools (and beyond) across the academic year.
 For most workshops, all Fulton Schools faculty are welcome to participate in workshops that they find interesting and/or helpful.
-New faculty will receive direct messages about each of the workshops as date / time / registration information becomes available.
+New faculty will receive direct calendar invitations for each of the workshops as date / time / registration information becomes available.
+Scheduling information listed below are for the 2025 – 2026 academic year.
+These will continue to be updated as specific dates become available, and registration information for the events will be highlighted in the “Upcoming Events” portion of this page.

 Symbol of a green head with leaves inside it